Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Ablation Study

 \subsubsection{Sensitivity to the Number of Calibration Frames}

 We examine how the number of calibration frames affects learning noise characteristics by evaluating denoising performance on the $\topprime{G}$-band, and compare against the direct sampling strategy used in MMOH~\cite{li2025noise}. \Cref{fig:ablation:num:a,fig:ablation:num:b} show a consistent improvement as more calibration frames are available; in the low-data regime, direct sampling can achieve higher performance, whereas physics-based synthesis requires sufficient calibration data to reliably parameterize the statistical model.
 In contrast, \Cref{fig:ablation:num:c,fig:ablation:num:d} indicate that direct sampling is prone to overfitting to the observed noise realizations, resulting in elevated background noise relative to the physics-based approach.
-Given the data scarcity of calibration frames in practice, we use 100 frames throughout our experiments.
+Given the practical scarcity of calibration frames, we use 100 frames throughout all experiments, while fitting more calibration frames can still consistently improve denoising performance.